Phoenixton/RPG/Readme.md

 - ### NPC Interactions

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; As the game was envisioned to be an RPG, NPC interactions ought to appear somewhere.
-For now NPC can display simple lines of dialogue, but there are plans to make them react to the player's actions.
+For now NPCs can display simple lines of dialogue, but there are plans to make them react to the player's actions.
 Multiple answers to a question are not a priority, as it is not one of my favourite focuses of modern RPGs, but could be added later on if needs be.

 - ### Combat
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Combat hasn't been very much discussed, and that's because nothing has truly been done for now to implement it.
 As I see it, combat will not happen randomly.
 Think *Persona 4* instead of *Dragon Quest 8* if you want.
 I feel like there could be something a bit strategic added there to make the player willing to start his fight in the best conditions.
 But combat is certain not to be uploaded for a long time, as I've not even determined if it will be turn-based or not.